olekristianhd/MealApp/README.md

 - Ability to view specific meal details including ingredients and steps.
 - Filtering meals based on dietary preferences (e.g., gluten-free, vegetarian).
 - Mark meals as favorites for quicker access.
-- Dynamic search functionality to find meals.
+- Dynamic search functionality to find categoreis.
 - A navigational drawer for additional app features and settings.
 - App respects device's light or dark mode preferences.